zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 The Zowe SMP/E package is a distribution of Zowe version 1.9.0 with an FMID of AZWE001.

 Subsequent releases of the Zowe z/OS components are delivered as rollup PTFs on [zowe.org](https://zowe.org#download).
-Because of the file size of the PTF, it is packaged as two co-requisite PTFs, which are made available in a single Zip file.
+Due to the limitation of the PTF file size, it is packaged as two co-requisite PTFs, which are made available in a single Zip file.

 Zowe release | PTF 1 | PTF 2
 ---|---|---